dxfrontier/dx-starter-templates/API.md

 ### HuskyConfigJsii <a name="HuskyConfigJsii" id="@dxfrontier/projen-template-projects.HuskyConfigJsii"></a>

-Implementing all relevant Husky configuration for the JsiProject project.
+Implementing all relevant Husky configuration for the Jsii project.

 #### Initializers <a name="Initializers" id="@dxfrontier/projen-template-projects.HuskyConfigJsii.Initializer"></a>